Solving error connecting to SQL Server 2005 from CFMX 6.1/7 on Localhost

 SQL Server does not enable the TCP/IP protocol.
 This problem can happen when SQL Server is on the same computer as ColdFusion MX.

 Well I am running both CFMX and SQL Server on my laptop (development mode for each), so this sounded encouraging.
 It would also explain why different folks experience different things, if they have SQL running elsewhere and/or in non-development mode.
-Indeed, further reading (discussed later) shows that there are differences in implementations of SQL 2005 that would influence whether you'd get this error.
+Indeed, further reading (discussed later) shows that there are differences in implementations of SQL 2005 and above that would influence whether you'd get this error.

 Anyway, the CFMX docs go on to say you should make sure that TCP/IP is not listed as a "disabled protocol", which it indicated can happen in a local (development) mode installation of SQL Server.